 Course Registration Changes

-Withdrawals after 3 days of class will be shown on the transcript.
+Withdrawals after 3 class periods will be shown on the transcript.
 Withdrawals after 1/2 of the course classes will receive an "F" grade.
 The registrar must be consulted for all registration changes.
 Following are the transcript designations:

 Withdrawing from a required course will be allowed.
 However, failure to complete a core class will delay your ability to graduate.
 All core classes must be completed in order to obtain your certificate, diploma, or bachelor degree.